 - 10. a.
-(1) A licensee shall provide to the department in a reasonable amount of time any document relating to the operations of the licensee upon receiving a written request from the department. - (2) Any notice requiring the production of documents pursuant to this section shall include the reasons for which it is given. - b.
+(1) A licensee shall provide to the department in a reasonable amount of time any document relating to the operations of the licensee upon receiving a written request from the department. - (2) Any notice requiring the production of documents pursuant to this section shall include the reasons for which it is given.

+- b.
 A licensee shall give written notice to the department within five days if there are any changes in the identities of the licensee's executive officers, responsible individuals, or controlling persons. - c.
-A '[license] licensee1 shall maintain a record of all client transactions for a period of not less than '[one year] six years1 from the date the transaction occurred.
+A 1[license] licensee1 shall maintain a record of all client transactions for a period of not less than 1 [one year] six years 1 from the date the transaction occurred.

-1 11. a.
-The terms and conditions of a digital asset business 2 involving a consumer's account shall be disclosed at the time the 3 consumer contracts for a digital asset business service.
-A 4 disclosure shall be full and complete, contain no material 5 misrepresentations, be in readily understandable language and may 6 include, as appropriate and to the extent applicable:

-- (1) a schedule of fees and charges the licensee may assess, the manner by which fees and charges will be calculated if they are not set in advance and disclosed, and the timing of the fees and charges; - (2) whether a consumer's account is protected by the Federal Deposit Insurance Corporation; - 12 (3) whether there is support for forked networks of each digital asset; - (4) that investment in digital assets is volatile and subject to market loss; - (5) that investment in digital assets may result in total loss of value; - (6) that legal, legislative and regulatory changes may impair the value of digital assets; - (7) that consumers should perform research before investing in digital assets; - (8) that transfers of digital assets are irrevocable, if applicable; - (9) how liability for an unauthorized, mistaken or accidental transfer shall be apportioned; - (10) that digital assets are not legal tender in any jurisdiction; - (11) that digital assets may be subject to cyber theft or theft and become unrecoverable; - (12) who maintains control, ownership and/or access to any private key related to a digital assets consumer's account; - (13) that losing private key information may result in permanent total loss of access to digital assets; - (14) under what circumstances the digital asset business will in the ordinary course of business disclose information concerning the consumer's account to third parties; and - (15) any other material investment risks. - b.
+- a.
+The terms and conditions of a digital asset business involving a consumer's account shall be disclosed at the time the consumer contracts for a digital asset business service. disclosure shall be full and complete, contain no material misrepresentations, be in readily understandable language and may include, as appropriate and to the extent applicable: - (1) a schedule of fees and charges the licensee may assess, the manner by which fees and charges will be calculated if they are not set in advance and disclosed, and the timing of the fees and charges; - (2) whether a consumer's account is protected by the Federal Deposit Insurance Corporation; - (3) whether there is support for forked networks of each digital asset; - (4) that investment in digital assets is volatile and subject to market loss; - (5) that investment in digital assets may result in total loss of value; - (6) that legal, legislative and regulatory changes may impair the value of digital assets; - (7) that consumers should perform research before investing in digital assets; - (8) that transfers of digital assets are irrevocable, if applicable; - (9) how liability for an unauthorized, mistaken or accidental transfer shall be apportioned; - (10) that digital assets are not legal tender in any jurisdiction; - (11) that digital assets may be subject to cyber theft or theft and become unrecoverable; - (12) who maintains control, ownership and/or access to any private key related to a digital assets consumer's account; 36 - (13) that losing private key information may result in permanent total loss of access to digital assets; - (14) under what circumstances the digital asset business will in the ordinary course of business disclose information concerning the consumer's account to third parties; and - (15) any other material investment risks. - b.
 All disclosures required by this act shall be displayed and individually agreed to by a consumer before any digital asset transaction at an electronic kiosk.
-Any fee to be charged shall be displayed and individually agreed to by a consumer before any digital asset transaction or digital asset balance inquiry at an electronic kiosk. - c.
-A licensee or registrant that has custody of digital assets for one or more persons shall maintain in its custody an amount of each type of digital assets sufficient to satisfy the aggregate entitlements of the persons to the type of digital asset. - d.
-The department may audit a licensee's compliance with this section.
+Any fee to be charged shall be displayed and individually agreed to by a consumer before any digital asset transaction or digital asset balance inquiry at an electronic kiosk.

-A2891 [1R] LOPEZ, ZWICKER
+A2891 [2R] LOPEZ, ZWICKER